 Of these techniques, the explanation focused on that of presenting nutrition-emphasized information, especially in relation to the health image of a product.
 The program explains the definition and content of nutrition claims as knowledge about the techniques that make products appear attractive on TV commercials, and also explains the effect of usage of celebrities and demonstrations like eating or drinking behaviors.
 We prepared two TV commercials (30 seconds) along with images of two confectionery packages to explain these techniques.
 One TV commercial and image included the technique of nutrition claims, and the other did not.
-Both commercials and images included the techniques of usage of celebrities and demonstrations in the media education material.
+Both commercials and images included the techniques of usage of celebrities and demonstrations.
+Table 1 shows the questions and explanations in the media education material.